GoogleChrome/ip-protection/Masked-Domain-List.md

 kenshoo.com                                      | Skai                                                           | Not Impacted By Script Blocking
 xg4ken.com                                       | Skai                                                           | Not Impacted By Script Blocking
-skupenet.com                                     | Skupe Net                                                      | Not Impacted By Script Blocking slunecnice.cz                                    | Slunecnice                                                     | Not Impacted By Script Blocking
+skupenet.com                                     | Skupe Net                                                      | Not Impacted By Script Blocking smarketer.de                                     | Smarketer                                                      | Not Impacted By Script Blocking
-smarketer.de                                     | Smarketer                                                      | Not Impacted By Script Blocking
 bugsnag.com                                      | SmartBear                                                      | Not Impacted By Script Blocking
 smartclip.com                                    | SmartClip                                                      | Not Impacted By Script Blocking